cselis86/HorizonRFE-1.0/frontend_tasks.md

 *   `LoginView.java` now handles the JWT token returned by the backend upon successful authentication.
 *   The JWT token is stored in the browser's local storage.
 *   The user is redirected to the `/home` view after successful login.
+*   The `LoginView` now parses the JSON error response from the backend and displays the error message to the user.

 ## 4. Session Management - **COMPLETED**